Passport Application & Renewal

 - You've changed your name after your last U.S. passport was issued and you can't provide legal documentation for your name change.

-Make sure you have the following with you when you apply for your US passport:
+Make sure you have the following with you when you apply:

 - A completed Application for a U.S. Passport (Form DS-11) that includes your Social Security number (don't sign the form until you're told to do so at the location).